-New York-based artist Kien Quan highlights the cultural contributions of these former refugees and others in his project Made by Refugee.
-Quan, with the help of his colleague, designer Jillian Young, designed a label that reads “made by refugee,” which they then stuck to products found in New York city.
-Quan also made posters showing some of the items, and a video documenting the project.
+New York-based artist Kien Quan and designer Jillian Young highlight the cultural contributions of these former refugees and others in their project Made by Refugee.
+Quan and Young conceptualized the project, and Young designed a label that reads ”made by refugee,” which they then stuck to products found in New York city.
+They also made posters showing some of the items, and a video documenting the project.

-Quan worked on the project months ago but only just made it public, after completing his degree.
-He says his goal is to change the stereotype of asylum seekers as burdens on society, at a time when refugees face discrimination in the US, where Donald Trump recently issued a ban on accepting refugees, and in Europe, where France’s Marine Le Pen, for example, denies the legitimacy of asylum claims.
+The pair worked on the project months ago but only just made it public, after completing his degree.
+Quan told Quartz the goal is to change the stereotype of asylum seekers as burdens on society, at a time when refugees face discrimination in the US, where Donald Trump recently issued a ban on accepting refugees, and in Europe, where France’s Marine Le Pen, for example, denies the legitimacy of asylum claims.

-With “made by refugee” labels on everything from Albert Einstein’s mass-energy equivalence formula to Sigmund Freud’s books, Quan’s project makes a powerful visual argument.
+With “made by refugee” labels on everything from Albert Einstein’s mass-energy equivalence formula to Sigmund Freud’s books, Quan and Young’s project makes a powerful visual argument.